-The exhibition had visited London before it came to Edinburgh.
+The exhibition had been in London before it came to Edinburgh.

 Form: had + past participle